-- 1. Failure to participate in the state's education accountability system or failure to meet the requirements for student performance stated in the charter. - 2.
-Failure to meet generally accepted standards of financial management. - 3.
+- 2. Failure to meet generally accepted standards of financial management. - 3.
 Violation of law, or - 4.
-Other good cause shown. - B. During the term of a charter, the School Board may terminate the charter for ant of the grounds listed in paragraph VII.A. or if the health, safety, or welfare of the student(s) is threatened. - C. At least ninety (90) days prior to renewing or terminating a charter, unless a state of emergency exists, the School Board shall notify the governing body of the school of the proposed action in writing, detailing the grounds for the action and stipulating that a request for an informal hearing may be requested within fourteen (14) days of receipt of the notice.
-The School Board shall conduct an informal hearing within thirty (30) days after receiving a written request.
-The charter school's governing body may, within thirty (30) days after receiving the School Board's decision to terminate or refuse to renew the charter, appeal the decision to the State Board of Education. - D. In the event a charter is not renewed or is terminated, the School District may assume the operation of the school, or the school shall be dissolved and students assigned to other public schools.
-All unencumbered funds, as well as property and improvements, furnishings and equipment purchased with public funds shall automatically revert to full ownership of the School Board. - E. If a charter is not renewed or is terminated, the governing body of the school is responsible for all debts of the charter school.
-The District shall not assume the debt from any contract for services made between the governing body of the school and a third party, except for a debt that is previously detailed and agreed upon in writing by both the governing body of the school and the School Board and that may not reasonably be assumed to have been satisfied by the District.
+Other good cause shown. - B. During the term of a charter, the School Board may terminate the charter for ant of the grounds listed in paragraph VII.A.
+If the health, safety, or welfare of the student(s) is threatened, the charter may be terminated immediately. - C. At least ninety (90) days prior to renewing or terminating a charter, unless a state of emergency exists, the School Board shall notify the governing body of the school of the proposed action in writing, detailing the grounds for the action and stipulating that a request for a hearing may be requested within fourteen (14) days of receipt of the notice. - 1.
+Within sixty (60) days after receipt of the request for a hearing, the School Board may - a.
+Conduct a direct hearing and decide upon nonrenewal or termination by a majority vote or - Elect to have a hearing conducted by an administrative law judge assigned by the Department of Administrative Hearings.
+The School Board may adopt or modify by majority vote the order recommended by the judge, - 2.
+The School Board shall issue the final order which shall state the specific reasons for the Board's decision.
+The final order shall be provided to the charter school and the Department of Education within ten (10) days after its issuance. - 3.
+Within thirty (30) days after receiving the final order, the charter school governing board may appeal the decision as allowed by law. - D. After all school grade appeals are final, a charter school's charter contract is automatically terminated if the school earns two (2) consecutive grades of "F" unless the school meets certain criteria.

-F. If a charter is not renewed or is terminated, any unencumbered capital outlay funds provided pursuant to 1013.62, F.S., and federal charter school program grant funds shall revert to the Department of Education for redistribution among other eligible charter schools.
+- E. A charter may be terminated by a charter school's governing board through voluntary closure. - F. In the event a charter is not renewed or is terminated, the School District may assume the operation of the school, or the school shall be dissolved and students assigned to other public schools.
+All unencumbered funds, as well as property and improvements, furnishings and equipment purchased with public funds shall automatically revert to full ownership of the School Board. - G. If a charter is not renewed or is terminated, the governing body of the school is responsible for all debts of the charter school.
+The District shall not assume the debt from any contract for services made between the governing body of the school and a third party, except for a debt that is previously detailed and agreed upon in writing by both the governing body of the school Board and that may not reasonably be assumed to have been satisfied by the District. - H. If a charter is not renewed or is terminated, any unencumbered capital outlay funds provided pursuant to 1013.62, F.S., and federal charter school program grant funds shall revert to the Department of Education for redistribution among other eligible charter schools. - VIII.
+Tuition Prohibition